saltysoup/a3-bootcamp-ce/Day2/inference-with-vllm-on-gke/README.md

 Be sure to remember the above command, as we will deploy the same model on two different clusters.

-## Setting HuggingFace Access Token as a Secret

-Since we will download the model checkpoint from [HuggingFace](https://huggingface.co/), we need to prepare a HuggingFace access token.

 ### Gemma Access Request

 Go to [Gemma Model Card](https://huggingface.co/google/gemma-7b-it) to request access.
 (If it's not granted right away, please ask Minjae Kang(@minjkang) or Injae Kwak(@ikwak) for help.)

 ### HuggingFace Access Token Creation

+Since we will download the model checkpoint from [HuggingFace](https://huggingface.co/), we need to prepare a HuggingFace access token.

-At the [settings](https://huggingface.co/settings/tokens) page, you can generate your access token.
+At the [Settings](https://huggingface.co/settings/tokens) page, you can generate your access token.
 Make sure to set __Token type__ as __Read__ when you create the token.

 Run the following command after replacing __${YOUR_HF_ACCESS_TOKEN}__ with your own token.
 Set HuggingFace Access Token as an environment variable as follows: